max-norin/pg_full_inherit/README.md

 > The extension allows child tables to inherit
 > PRIMARY KEY, UNIQUE, FOREIGN KEY, CONSTRAINT TRIGGER constraints and triggers.

-Important note: when deleting inheritance by the command `ALTER TABLE public.new_users NO INHERIT public.users;`, no actions will occur.
+Note: when deleting inheritance by the command
+`ALTER TABLE public.new_users NO INHERIT public.users;`,
+no actions will occur.
 The table will have the same columns, constraints, and triggers as in inheritance.